twtstudio/WePeiYang-iOS/README.md

 WePeiYang-iOS
 =============
-The iOS Client for Tianjin University
+The iOS Client for Tianjin University.

 # Introduction